+He tried the old "it's always about the money" line on me, but I just laughed him off.
 After another ten minutes of banter I think I eventually had him sorted out and on the same page as me, and was then able to turn the phone over to Sally Anne for them to work out all the finer details between them.

 "I'll be in touch," I said to her and left her to Chad while making my way outside and heading in the direction that would take me out of town.

 It was after dusk when I finally arrived back at the house, after having been picked up on the road by another good samaritan on the edge of town and given a lift back as far the Rexleigh Road intersection.

 After waving off my friendly driver I started down the hill toward the covered bridge, where I felt a cold shiver travel down my spine as I crossed it, being encased in almost total darkness and hearing what were the rather eerie sounds of birds nestling in the rafters in the darkness above me.
 If I'd have heard a single ghostly laugh while I was in there I'm sure that I would have dropped everything and ran those last few hundred yards along the road and up the driveway to Jonathon and Charlotte's place, but thankfully that didn't happen and I was able to enjoy the rest of my walk in what was a cool fall evening, soon finding their driveway.

 "Where the hell have you been?" he scolded, while giving me a kiss and wrapping me in a hug.
 "We didn't know what might have happened to you.
 We were just about to send out another search party.
 We've already been into town once this afternoon looking for you."